-These conditions apply to all auctions of Arts & Antiques Group, v / h Glerum Kunst- en Antiekveilingen BV (hereinafter referred to as 'AAG').
-Anyone who participates in the auction indicates that he accepts the applicability of these terms and conditions.
+These terms and conditions apply to all auctions held by Arts & Antiques Group, f.k.a.
+Glerum Kunst- en Antiekveilingen B.V. (hereinafter referred to as: ‘AAG’).
+Participants are informed at the beginning of an auction that these terms and conditions are applicable.

-a.
-Auction: the sale by public auction of the lot;
+a. auction means a public auction sale of a lot;

-b.
-Lot: the movable property or composition of movable property auctioned under one number;
+b. lot means the item or set of items of movable property sold by auction under one number;

-e.
-Buyer: the bidder to whom a lot is allocated;
+e. buyer means the bidder to whom a lot is knocked down;

-g.
-Consignor: the person who has offered the lot to AAG for auction;
+g. consignor means the person who has consigned the lot to AAG for auction;

-Depending on the height of the hammer amount, the buyer will be charged a premium as follows:
+Depending on the hammer price the buyer will be charged the following premium:

 |Up to € 20,000||29,6%|